 In the end, it doesn’t matter.
 The navigation must stay easy to understand by the user.
 In most of the case, he will land after a search from Google and ignore the navigation menu.

 Step 6 – Internal links

 Linking the pages together let you shape your cluster.

 Some experts state that a topic content hub must work like this:

-- The pillar link to all the subpages
+- The pillar link to all the cluster page

-- Each subpage link back to the pillar
+- Each cluster page link back to the pillar

 In my case, I did the following.